Arryboom/Win10InfoLeaks/README.md

 - **EnumDeviceDrivers kernel information leakage**

 This is the classic and easiest technique for bypassing KASRL using the EnumDeviceDrivers winAPI function to get the base address of ntoskrnl, this technique works on pretty much every Windows version.
-But it requires at least medium-integrity execute.
+But it requires at least medium-integrity execution.

 ![desktop heap leakage](https://github.com/FULLSHADE/LEAKYDRIPPER/blob/master/images/EnumDeviceDrivers.PNG)